Update

 ## State mutations

-A world mutates its state using RDF patches, which are granular additions and
+A world mutates its state using RDF patches, which are additions and deletions

-deletions of facts.
-Because Worlds functions as a chronological, append-only
+of facts.
+Because Worlds is a chronological, append-only ledger, these patches

 ```

-Unlike traditional databases that overwrite records, Worlds utilizes RDF patches
+Unlike traditional databases that overwrite records, Worlds uses RDF patches to

 ## Mutation and state